 This is exquisite.
 The choice of “that” to modify “item,” the blunt emphasis of “really, really happy.”
 You have to have listened to a lot of people to reproduce the cadence and diction of actual speech as well as Greenstreet does, but she never uses her apprehension of that speech to reduce or telegraph the person speaking.
 She does the very opposite in that she reminds us of how cryptic, associative and random speech, memory and even personhood can be.

-Young Tambling is not a slight book—it’s 155 cut-size pages—but it wouldn’t be easy to summarize were it half that.
+Young Tambling is not a slight book—’s 155 cut-size pages—it wouldn’t be easy to summarize were it half that.
 Like a collection of ballads or folk tales, it tells of many events; characters wander in and out, some named, most not, some real, some conjured.
 The landscapes are alternately perfect in the pedestrian quality and eerie in their almost-abstract beauty or menace.
 What puts the book squarely in the tradition of the art that inspires it is an understanding of those forms, particularly in narrative but also in the smaller, slipperier tendrils of language, that shift between specificity and universality, the inimitable and the instantly recognizable.
-The characters of Young Tambling the ballad are types—the maid, the seducer—even if the focus is contrary to the norm.
+The characters of Young Tambling the ballad are types— maid, the seducer—if the focus is contrary to the norm.
 But the inheritors of that ballad are also types: listeners, readers, the introverted and the curious, the bookish and the in-between.
 These types cannot be recognized without elision between the individual properties of those who fulfill them, but they also can’t exist without those individuals, specific and peculiar as they are.
-There’s a music for this paradox, a music that both performs and records, and Greenstreet is its master—though I doubt she would ever put it in such gilded terms.
+There’s a music for this paradox, a music that both performs and records, and Greenstreet is its master—I doubt she would ever put it in such gilded terms.
 Her closest explanation sounds like this:

 Rocks, dollhouse furniture, stuff I’d find on the sidewalk—or make, out of sticks and tin foil.
 This was almost an impulse toward sculpture, but I thought of my structures as altars, or shrines.
 I always had an urge to put things together that didn’t belong with each other until they were arranged, by me, in just the right way.